ThevinduD/Cook-With-Thevindu/README.md

 ## Overview

-This is a recipe generating app. you can add ingredients and generate a recipe according to provided ingredients. built on ReactJS framework and Claude AI for generate the recipe using hugging face API
+This is a recipe-generating app.
+You can add ingredients and generate a recipe based on the provided ingredients.
+It is built using the ReactJS framework and utilizes Claude AI through the Hugging Face API to generate recipes.

 ## Installation
 ### Clone the Repository